eng-mohamed-eldeeb/bookstore/README.md

 ## Math magicians Project

-> it a use Redux in React components for a form for book store.
+> it a use Redux to fetch data.

 ## Screenshot